 |If a hold isn't placed on a mailbox before it's deleted, the contents of the mailbox won't be preserved or discoverable.
 The mailbox can be recovered within 30 days of deletion, but the mailbox and its contents will be permanently deleted after 30 days if it isn't recovered.|

-The license associated with the deleted Exchange Online mailbox will be freed up once you delete the mailbox.
+The license associated with the deleted Exchange Online mailbox will be available after you delete the mailbox.
 You can then assign that license to another user.

 Estimated time to complete each procedure: Less than 5 minutes.

-To make a mailbox inactive, it must be assigned an Exchange Online (Plan 2) license so that an In-Place Hold can be placed on the mailbox before it's deleted.
-If a mailbox is assigned an Exchange Online (Plan 1) license, you have to assign it a separate Exchange Online Archiving license so that an In-Place Hold can be placed on the mailbox before it's deleted.
+To make a mailbox inactive, it must be assigned an Exchange Online (Plan 2) license so that an In-Place Hold or a Litigation Hold can be placed on the mailbox before it's deleted.
+If a mailbox is assigned an Exchange Online (Plan 1) license, you have to assign it a separate Exchange Online Archiving license so that a hold can be placed on the mailbox before it's deleted.
 For more information, see:

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

-Making a mailbox inactive involves two steps: placing the mailbox on In-Place Hold or litigation hold and then deleting the mailbox or corresponding Office 365 user account.
-After the mailbox is inactive, its contents are preserved until the In-Place Hold is removed.
+Making a mailbox inactive involves two steps: placing the mailbox on In-Place Hold or Litigation Hold and then deleting the mailbox or corresponding Office 365 user account.
+After the mailbox is inactive, its contents are preserved until the hold is removed.